FredericHeem/uml-state-machine/README.md

-# State Machine
+# UML State Machine

-An implemenation of the state machine pattern in Javascript.
+An implemenation of the UML state machine pattern in Javascript.

 * Hierarchical
 * onEntry onExit function